mapeditor/tiled/docs/manual/using-templates.rst

 Editing Templates
 -----------------

-Selecting a template will show an editable preview in the Templates View and will load the template's properties into the Properties View where they can be edited.
+Selecting a template will show an editable preview in the Templates view and will show the template's properties in the Properties view where they can be edited.

 All template instances are linked to their template, so all edits will be